belfortlabs/hello-fpga/README.md

 # BELFORT FPGA Acceleration

-:warning: This is the early access version of the Belfort FHE Accelerator, demonstrating its functionality on AWS.
-While the full acceleration capabilities are limited by AWS FPGAs' restrictions, this early access version enables users to verify the Belfort FPGA integration.
+:warning: This is the early access version of the Belfort FHE Accelerator, demonstrating its functionality on Belfort development server `flipflop`.
+This early access version enables users to verify the Belfort FPGA integration.

 ## What FPGA acceleration requires?